facebookresearch/demucs/README.md

 All audio formats supported by `torchaudio` can be processed (i.e. wav, mp3, flac, ogg/vorbis on Linux/Mac OS X etc.).
 On Windows, `torchaudio` has limited support, so we rely on `ffmpeg`, which should support pretty much anything.
 Audio is resampled on the fly if necessary.
 The output will be a wave file encoded as int16.
+You can save as float32 wav files with `--float32`, or 24 bits integer wav with `--int24`.
 You can pass `--mp3` to save as mp3 instead, and set the bitrate with `--mp3-bitrate` (default is 320kbps).

+It can happen that the output would need clipping, in particular due to some separation artifacts.
+Demucs will automatically rescale each output stem so as to avoid clipping.
+This can however break the relative volume between stems.
+If instead you prefer hard clipping, pass `--clip-mode clamp`.
+You can also try to reduce the volume of the input mixture before feeding it to Demucs.

 Other pre-trained models can be selected with the `-n` flag.